pyalarmdotcom/alarmdotcom/README.md

       type: integer

     force_bypass:
-      description: Specifies whether to use the force_bypass setting when arming.
+      description: Specifies when to use the "force bypass" setting when arming.
+Accepted values are "home", "away", "false" (never), "true" (always).
       required: false
       default: false
-      type: boolean
+      type: string

     no_entry_delay:
-      description: Specifies whether to use the no_entry_delay setting when arming.
+      description: Specifies when to use the "no entry delay" setting when arming.
+Accepted values are "home", "away", "false" (never), "true" (always).
       required: false
       default: false
+      type: string

+    silent_arming:
+      description: Specifies when to use the "silent arming" setting when arming.
+Accepted values are "home", "away", "false" (never), "true" (always).
+      required: false
+      default: false
-      type: boolean
+      type: string